nuejs/nue/packages/nuejs.org/docs/index.md

 * **For design-focused teams**, Nue enables a return to systematic thinking.
 Rather than embedding design decisions in utility classes or CSS-in-JS, teams can create true design systems that scale naturally.
 Modern CSS features like custom properties, calculations, and container queries provide unprecedented power for creating mathematical relationships.
 Design engineers can focus on building systems that unite marketing sites and applications under consistent visual languages.
 The emphasis stays on user experience and design systems rather than framework-specific patterns.

 In each case, Nue's standards-first approach creates more than just immediate benefits - it builds knowledge and systems that appreciate over time rather than decaying with each framework iteration.
-As browsers continue evolving, developers working directly with web standards find their capabilities expanding naturally.
-Their understanding grows deeper as the platform improves, rather than being repeatedly displaced by new framework patterns.

 This sustainable approach to skill development might be Nue's most important contribution.
 In a world of constant framework churn, learning web standards provides stable foundations that become more valuable over time.
 Whether you're just starting your journey or bringing years of experience, working closer to the web platform creates more resilient knowledge and more maintainable applications.